ygqygq2/charts/dejavu/README.md

-# elastichd - A elasticsearch visual management tool.

-[ElasticHD](https://360EntSecGroup-Skylar/ElasticHD) is a ElasticSearch visual management tool.
-It does not require any software.
-It works in your web browser, allowing you to manage and monitor your ElasticSearch clusters from anywhere at any time.
-Built on responsive CSS design, ElasticHD adjusts itself to any screen size on any device.The following functions are supported：

-* ES Real time data search and query
-* ES Dashboard data visualization
-* ES Indices Management
-* Managing Type Mappings
-* SQL Converts to Elasticsearch DSL
-* Device Friendly
+# dejavu - The missing Web UI for Elasticsearch

+[dejavu](https://github.com/appbaseio/dejavu) is the missing web UI for Elasticsearch.

 ## Introduction

-This chart bootstraps elastichd deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart bootstraps dejavu deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ## Prerequisites